The topologyobjects module¶

 two atoms separated by a valence angle, adding anharmonicity to purely harmonic

-class follows the same trend as the Angle
+The Dihedral class follows the same trend as the Angle class

 described above, and behaves in an analogous way.
 There are a couple unique